Coastal Financial's significant individual investors ownership suggests that the key decisions are influenced by shareholders from the larger public

 Let's take a closer look to see what the different types of shareholders can tell us about Coastal Financial.

 What Does The Institutional Ownership Tell Us About Coastal Financial?

 Many institutions measure their performance against an index that approximates the local market.
 So they usually pay more attention to companies that are included in major indices.

 Coastal Financial already has institutions on the share registry.
 Indeed, they own a respectable stake in the company.
-This suggests some credibility amongst professional investors.
-But we can't rely on that fact alone since institutions make bad investments sometimes, just like everyone does.
+This implies the analysts working for those institutions have looked at the stock and they like it.
+But just like anyone else, they could be wrong.
 When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
 You can see Coastal Financial's historic earnings and revenue below, but keep in mind there's always more to the story.

 Insider Ownership Of Coastal Financial

-Our most recent data indicates that insiders own a reasonable proportion of Coastal Financial Corporation.
-Insiders own US$112m worth of shares in the US$604m company.
+Our information suggests that insiders maintain a significant holding in Coastal Financial Corporation.
+It has a market capitalization of just US$602m, and insiders have US$113m worth of shares in their own names.
 This may suggest that the founders still own a lot of shares.
 You can click here to see if they have been buying or selling.